joinpursuit/8-0-technical-curriculum/03-react/react-crud/lesson-notes/01-index-show-delete.md

 |   `/shows/:id`    |      none      | DELETE |   `ShowsNewForm`    |
 |    `/shows/:id    |      none      |  PUT   |   `ShowsEditForm`   |

-If there is no action, that page will not load any data.
+If there is no `GET` action, that page will not load any data.
 The home page and new form are examples where no data is needed for the view.

 When there is a `GET` action, the app must `GET` data from the server and then load it into the view.
 The index, show, and edit form views are examples of data needed to complete the view.

 To complete CRUD, three more actions are needed: `POST` (create), `PUT` (edit), `DELETE` (delete/destroy).
-These actions will send requests to the server, for example, when a form has been filled out and submitted.
+These actions will also send requests to the server, but instead of getting data, they will modify data by creating, updating or deleting.

-In this lesson, the goal is to build out the following pages:
+In this lesson, the plan is to build out the following pages:

 1. An _Index_ page for television shows.
 1. A _Show_ page for television shows.